josdem/hugo/content/techtalk/spring/spring_boot.md

 +++

 ## What is Spring Boot?
-It is a Spring project aim to create easy web or stand-alone applications.
+Open source Java framework used to create micro services but also to create easy web or stand-alone applications.
 It provides the next features:

 * No XML configuration is required
 * Netty (Starter Webflux) or Tomcat (Starter Web)